 The banks, meanwhile, were limited only by whatever reserve requirements were in place.
 Early state-chartered banks had no reserve requirements at all.
 Various changes to reserve requirements and to the legal relationship between banks and the government were instituted and fought about over the decades, but never were the banks prohibited from creating money.

 Economic booms and busts prevailed throughout the eighteenth and nineteenth centuries.
 This eventually prompted a study of the U.S. money and banking systems, which resulted in the passage of the Federal Reserve Act in 1913.
 Rather than address the root causes of the instability, this legislation established the Federal Reserve System as a privately owned central bank with twelve regional banks serving several thousand member banks, also privately owned.
-This reorganization sanctioned and institutionalized the power of private banks to create money.
+This reorganization sanctioned and institutionalized the power of private banks to create bank-account money (see How is Money Created Today?).
 It also provided for cash to be issued as Federal Reserve Notes (IOUs from the Federal Reserve Bank) rather than U.S. dollars.

 The crash of 1929 followed by the Great Depression made it painfully obvious that the Federal Reserve Act had not solved the problems with banking and money.

 In the early 1930s a collection of banking reforms was put forth by a group of economists at the University of Chicago.
 This plan, referred to as The Chicago Plan, actually did address the problems associated with bank creation of money.
 It recommended an abolition of the practice of Fractional Reserve banking, and a change to a 100% reserve requirement.
 Though it was supported by over 235 noted economists from 157 universities and colleges, it was never made law.